tradeoforigin/dataframe-go/README.md

 ## 3. DataFrame

-DataFrame is container for Series of any kind.
+DataFrame is a container for a Series of any kind.
 You can think of a Dataframe as an excel spreadsheet.

 ```go
 x := dataframe.NewSeries("x", nil, 1., 2., 3.)
 y := dataframe.NewSeries("y", nil, 1., 2., 3.)
 df := dataframe.NewDataFrame(x, y)
 fmt.Println(df.Table())
 ```